Witness: Man Killed by CV Casino Security Guards Was Held Down Like George Floyd

 Seven Mile casino, located at 285 Bay Blvd near F Street, opened in 2014 after a $3.7 million renovation and expansion of an existing building.
 The casino had previously operated since 1946 as the Village Club at 429 Broadway.

 The casino is regulated by the State of California as a cardroom and must maintain licensing from the Bureau of Gambling Control and the California Gambling Control Commission.
 Cardrooms can offer casino games including blackjack, three-card poker, baccarat and pai gow poker, but unlike Tribal Reservation casinos, can only supply the dealer, tables, chips and cards, and the player-dealer “house” position is offered to a different player every two hands.
-Independently-owned companies take the “house” position if no player opt to provide the bankroll.
+Independently-owned companies take the “house” position if no player opts to provide the bankroll.

 The City of Chula Vista also requires a local license and taxes the casino.
 Annual tax revenues to the City from the casino total more than $800,000 per year.
 As a regulated casino, the location is constantly monitored by the Chula Vista Police Department.